duncanlock.net

 Switch off the existing compositor

-Screenshot of the XFCE Applications menu
+Screenshot of the XFCE Applications menu, with the Settings Manager highlighted.

 You’ll need to switch of any existing compositing you’ve got running, otherwise this won …